What is Attendance Allowance

 Okay you’re not happy.
 You have one month to do something about it.
 This “one month” runs from the date on the letter you receive not the date you get it.
 For example if the letter is dated 15th March your one month ends on 14th April.

-However, not many decisions are changed by this reconsideration process.
+However, not many attendance allowance decisions are changed by this reconsideration process.
 You then have to appeal.

-If you leave it more than a month to do anything about the decision you may find you have to make a fresh claim unless you can meet certain conditions.
-If you have been given the lower rate of the Allowance one such condition may be a change in circumstances which could give you a chance at a supersession (see below).
+If you leave it more than a month to do anything about the attendance allowance decision you may find you have to make a fresh claim unless you can meet certain conditions.
+If you have been given the lower rate of Attendance Allowance one such condition may be a change in circumstances which could give you a chance at a supersession (see below).

 What counts as a change of circumstances in relation to Attendance Allowance?